 Pompey Rumour Mill 2018/19 Eleven25.04.18

-We've got more secondhand Rumours than a vinyl revival record shop.
-Who's been linked to join us so far this summer?
+We've got more warped Rumours than a secondhand record shop.
+So, who's been linked to join us so far this summer?

 Craig MacGillivray IN